Learning Efficient Guardrails for Compliance: Introduction

 Autonomous web agents are increasingly deployed to perform complex tasks in diverse environments, ranging from travel planning to automated transactions~\citep{DBLP:journals/fcsc/WangMFZYZCTCLZWW24,DBLP:journals/corr/abs-2407-13032,qi2025webrl}.
 These agents often operate under externally imposed or human-specified policies, which are intended to constrain their behavior and ensure compliance with safety, regulatory and ethical requirements.
 As such agents generate long-horizon trajectories consisting of sequential actions, a central and underexplored question emerges: \textit{to what extent do these trajectories adhere to the intended policies?}

-Despite rapid advances in planning~\citep{DBLP:conf/nips/YaoYZS00N23,DBLP:conf/icml/ZhouYSWW24,DBLP:journals/corr/abs-2403-17246}, reasoning~\citep{DBLP:conf/iclr/YaoZYDSN023,DBLP:conf/nips/ShinnCGNY23}, and exploration~\citep{DBLP:conf/iclr/ShridharYCBTH21,DBLP:journals/tmlr/WangX0MXZFA24} of web agents, their mechanisms for policy compliance remains underexplored.
-Existing studies primarily focus on improving the capabilities of agents to complete tasks, yet rarely examines whether the actions taken along a trajectory satisfy explicit constraints.
+Despite rapid advances in planning~\citep{DBLP:conf/nips/YaoYZS00N23,DBLP:conf/icml/ZhouYSWW24,DBLP:journals/corr/abs-2403-17246}, reasoning~\citep{DBLP:conf/iclr/YaoZYDSN023,DBLP:conf/nips/ShinnCGNY23}, and exploration~\citep{shridhar2021alfworld,DBLP:journals/tmlr/WangX0MXZFA24} of web agents, their mechanisms for policy compliance remain understudied.
+Existing studies primarily focus on improving the capabilities of agents to complete tasks, yet rarely examine whether the actions taken along a trajectory satisfy explicit constraints.
 Moreover, compliance is not a local property of single steps.
 It depends on cumulative context, external rules, and domain or subdomain policies~\citep{DBLP:journals/corr/abs-2406-01623,DBLP:journals/corr/abs-2503-04750}.
 For example, purchasing alcohol may be allowed on a shopping website but prohibited in workplace procurement systems.
 Thus, a behavior permissible in one setting can breach rules in another, and violations often surface as actions are composed over long horizons.
 Without systematic detection and prevention of such violations, agents risk unintended and unsafe behaviors, which limits their reliability in practical deployments.

 Studying policy-trajectory compliance presents several challenges.
-First, policies are inherently diverse and may originate from human instructions, institutional rules, or environmental constraints, which makes it non-trivial to align them with equally diverse trajectories.
-Second, long trajectories contain many actions, and it is unclear whether early prefixes carry enough signal to predict later violations, or whether full sequences are always necessary.
-Third, the absence of a large-scale and systematically annotated dataset prevents rigorous benchmarking of violation detection.
-Without such a resource, it is hard to measure progress or to design effective guardrails for web agents beyond narrow settings.
+First, policies are inherently diverse and may originate from human instructions, institutional rules~\cite{DBLP:journals/corr/abs-2212-08073}, or environmental constraints~\cite{DBLP:journals/corr/AmodeiOSCSM16,DBLP:conf/iclr/QinLYZYLLCTQZHT24}, which makes it non-trivial to align them with equally diverse trajectories~\cite{DBLP:journals/corr/abs-2507-14293,DBLP:journals/corr/abs-2508-04010}.
+Second, in real-world deployments, guardrails often operate online and intervene before a trajectory is completed~\cite{DBLP:conf/aaai/AlshiekhBEKNT18}, as many policy violations are irreversible once executed~\cite{DBLP:journals/jmlr/GarciaF15, DBLP:conf/atal/SaundersSSE18}.
+However, policy violations are often cumulative, raising a fundamental challenge: whether early trajectory prefixes contain sufficient signals to anticipate violations under incomplete information~\cite{DBLP:conf/icml/ZhouYSWW24, bian-etal-2025-ptoco}.
+Third, the absence of a large-scale and systematically annotated dataset prevents rigorous benchmarking of violation detection~\cite{DBLP:journals/tmlr/LiangBLTSYZNWKN23},as prior work primarily focused on static content toxicity~\cite{gehman-etal-2020-realtoxicityprompts}.
+This data scarcity constitutes a significant barrier to quantifying progress and limits the scalability of safety mechanisms beyond narrow, domain-specific settings.